dis-works/diswall-rs/README.md

 Its purpose - blocking IPs with a blink of the eye on all servers in any infrastructure when some IP checks any of the closed ports of anyone of these servers.
 Therefore, diswall provides good protection of whole infrastructure (as anti-shodan) preventing intruder to get any system information.

-The source of these "bad" IP-addresses is iptables log.
+The source of these "bad" IP-addresses is firewall log.
 But it is possible to use other sources in future (for example logs of WAF).
-Thanks to log templates of rsyslog only IP is extracted from kernel, no other info is extracted from logs and is not sent anywhere.
+DisWall reads journald messages filtered by special rules, no other info is extracted from logs and is not sent anywhere.
-All acquired IPs are added to a list in ipset and any open connection with that IP is closed (to prevent any interaction with open ports, for example exploitation of web-based vulnerability).
+All acquired IPs are added to a set in nftables or list in ipset and any open connection with that IP is closed (to prevent any interaction with open ports, for example exploitation of web-based vulnerability).
-This IP is simultaneously sent through NATS to the central server (https://diswall.stream) and is distributed to all other diswall clients.
+This IP is simultaneously sent through NATS to the central server ([diswall.stream](https://diswall.stream)) and is distributed to all other diswall clients.

 You can use the same approach to distribute allowed IPs as a convenient way to control firewalls on your servers.
 In contrast to blocklist allowlist is unique for every client, it supports comments and can store whole networks.

-Every IP that is added to blocklist is stored for a day, but IPs in allowlist are stored indefinitely.
-Deletion of IPs is also possible.
+Now the banning intervals are variable - we ban for 15 minutes the first time, then 30 minutes, then an hour times scan attempts.
+There are IPs that are banned for several months already.

-When your server is started diswall client currently actual block and allow lists.
+When your server is started diswall client gets actual block and allow lists from NATS server.
 This provides protection in accordance with any events that occurred on other servers when any of them was offline.

 # ipset
+(If you use obsolete iptables instead of nftables.)

 Diswall uses two ipset lists - for blocked addresses (`diswall-bl`) and allowed ones (`diswall-wl`).